 In conclusion, thank you for visiting my blog and I am very grateful for your support.
 Please share my posts with your family and friends if you think they may enjoy them.
 You can also subscribe to this blog on the right hand column.

-Rathtrevor beach waves with zen chillout vibes on this Friday at Rathrevor Provincial Park , Vancouver Island.
-Ironic that on the opposite side of this great continent to the south, hurricane Irma is ravaging everything in her path.
+Rathtrevor beach waves with zen chill out vibes on this Friday at Rathrevor Provincial Park , Vancouver Island.
+Meanwhile on the opposite side of this great continent to the south, hurricane Irma is ravaging everything in her path.
 Stay safe my American brothers and sisters.